parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 You'd probably want to preview your articles before you publish them.
 You could, of course, open the generated `index.html` in your browser and reload your page everytime you change something, or you could have live preview.

 To do this, Metalsmith would need to *watch* your folder and rebuild any files in which it detects changes and *serve* these pages with its own little webserver.
-Thankfully, Metalsmih comes with a pair of plugins that do just this: `metalsmith-watch` and `metalsmith-serve`.
+Thankfully, Metalsmith comes with a pair of plugins that do just this: `metalsmith-watch` and `metalsmith-serve`.

 Start by installing them: